andifalk/microservices-auth-authz-spring-security/lab1/README.md

 }
 ```

-You can find this kind of solution in the corresponding final reference solution located in the [lab1/final-automatic](final-automatic) folder.
+You can find this kind of _automatic' standard solution in the corresponding final reference application located in the [lab1/final-automatic](final-automatic) folder.
 In the following sections we will look into the other two mapping options.
 Let's start with option 2.